 The LOG formula will be: = ROUND(LOG(A6,2),0)

-Concatenating with the “String Steps Required are”, we have
+Concatenating with the “String Steps Required is,” we have:

 =”Steps Required are”&” “&ROUND(LOG(A6,2),0)

-To search for an item, from an array of 1000000 items, the binary search will take only 20 steps only.
+For searching for an item from an array of 1000000 items, the binary search will take only 20 steps only.

-LOG functions are also widely used in economics, for stock price indexing graphs, and these graphs are very useful to check the prices going down or up.
+The LOG functions are also widely used in economics for stock price indexing graphs.
+These graphs are very useful for checking the prices going down or up.

-This has been a guide to LOG in Excel.
-Here we discuss the LOG Formula in Excel and how to use LOG function in Excel along with LOG examples and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to LOG in Excel.
+We discuss the LOG formula in Excel and how to use the LOG function in Excel, along with LOG examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –